 In Australia, Psychotherapy is an unregulated field.
 It implies that there is no specific government body that governs it.
 Due to this, you don't need any qualifications to enter the role.

-Though Psychotherapist is not a legally regulated title, the profession is regulated by two accrediting associations - the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia.
+Though Psychotherapist is not a legally regulated title, the two accrediting associations, such as the Australian Counselling Association and the Psychotherapy and Counselling Federation of Australia, regulate this profession.

 These associations have established training standards ensuring the quality of psychotherapy, counselling, and practice.

-Psychotherapy practitioners must mandatorily join any of these associations to maintain requisite standards of their professional practice and get professional insurance.
+Psychotherapy practitioners must join any of these associations to maintain the required standards of their professional practice and get professional insurance.

 5. Should I See A Psychologist Or Psychotherapist?